 Rwanda is one of the most beautiful countries in Africa.
-This landlocked country is found in East Africa.
+This landlocked mountainous country is found in East Africa.
 The country is characterized with mountainous landscape and that is the reason as to why it earned the nickname “Land of a Thousand Hills.”
-The country is most known for the 1994 Rwanda Genocide, Rwanda is the most popular attraction for gorilla tracking, an adventure activity that involves tourists walking in the Virunga Forest to meet up the mountain gorillas.
+Though the country is most known for the 1994 Rwanda Genocide, Rwanda is the most popular attraction for gorilla tracking, an adventure activity that involves tourists walking in the Virunga Forest to meet up the mountain gorillas.

 Apart from the mountain gorillas, there are lots of other things to see in Rwanda given the amazing sights and sounds, unique culture, great scenic beauty etc. Here are some of the best things to see in Rwanda;

 Birds: Rwanda is also one of Africa’s top birding countries, with an incredible 670 different bird species recorded.

 Plants: Botanists will enjoy the gorgeous wildflowers of the forests and mountains, capped by more than 100 orchid species in Nyungwe forest alone.

 Chimpanzees: The country hosts the endangered chimpanzees in two national parks; Nyungwe Forest National Park and Giswati Mukura National Park.

 You can fly to Kigali International Airport from various airports around the world.
 There are several airlines flying to Rwanda.
 The country’s flag carrier Air Rwanda also have several flights from Europe, Asia and Middle East.

 RDB Tourism & Conservation currently has English and French speaking trained guides as well as a team of 80 trained gorilla trackers many of whom speak French or English.